valora-inc/react-native-geth/README.md

     "nodeDir": ".private-ethereum", // --datadir / Data directory for the databases and keystore "keyStoreDir": "keystore", // --keystore / Directory for the keystore (default = inside the datadir) "enodes": "enode://XXXX@X[::]:XXXX" // static_nodes.json file.
-Comma separated enode URLs "peerDiscovery": true, // opposite of --nodiscover / determines if the node will participate in p2p discovery (v5) "syncMode": 5 // the number associated with a sync mode in `celo-blockchain/mobile/geth.go` }
+Comma separated enode URLs "noDiscovery": false, // --nodiscover / determines if the node will not participate in p2p discovery (v5) "syncMode": 5 // the number associated with a sync mode in `celo-blockchain/mobile/geth.go` }